Our monthly market view

 Therefore, in terms of risky assets, we do not see the process towards gradual and patient policy normalisation and an upward move in yields as having a deleterious impact.
 Gradual is the key word here and anything but will almost certainly increase very low market volatility in rates, FX and equity markets down the road.
 For now, though, it is too early to worry about a monetary derailment of financial markets.

 Valuations should not prove a hindrance to equities

 Broadly speaking, global equities are still fairly priced.
 Indeed, during the last couple of years, global equity valuation has been flat, and going forward, valuation by itself is unlikely to hinder equities.
-There are, however, pockets of stretched valuation, such as US equities and some sectors, such as Consumer Staples, meaning in some markets downside buffers are exceedingly thin.
+There are, however, pockets of stretched valuation, such as US equities and some sectors, such as Consumer Staples and Energy, meaning in some markets downside buffers are exceedingly thin.
 Nevertheless, on the global aggregate level stocks are not especially expensive.
 Thus, we still assert that equities can rise at least in line with earnings growth in the foreseeable future.
-Earnings growth will have to do the heavy lifting but given our expectation of a continued progress in labour markets, combined with earnings and margin expansion globally, valuation might edge slowly higher.
-Given that most risky bonds are yielding next to nothing in excess of government securities, and riskless rates still hover near record lows with risks tilted to the upside, equities remain unmatched in terms of risk/return outlook.
+Earnings growth will have to do the heavy lifting but given our expectation of continued earnings and margin expansion globally, valuation might edge slowly higher.
+Given that most risky bonds are yielding next to nothing in excess of government securities in historical comparison, and riskless rates still hover near record lows with risks tilted to the upside, equities remain unmatched in terms of risk/return outlook.

 In conclusion, then, the investment outlook is supportive for risk-taking.
-We remain in something of a sweet spot for risk assets, marked by broad-based and resilient economic growth, strong corporate earnings as well as benign monetary policy dynamics.
-We continue to favour equities over fixed income and even move our equity allocation up another notch.
+We remain in something of a sweet spot for risky assets, marked by broad-based and resilient economic growth, strong corporate earnings as well as benign monetary policy dynamics.
+We continue to favour equities over fixed income.